Kalvin Phillips: Loans to West Ham United and Ipswich Town

 On 26 January 2024, Phillips joined Premier League club West Ham United on loan for the remainder of the 2023–24 season.
 The deal did not include an option to make the move permanent.
 He made his West Ham debut on 1 February in a 1–1 home draw with AFC Bournemouth.
 His error, passing the ball to Bournemouth's Dominic Solanke, led to their opening goal in the third minute.
 Phillips played eight games for West Ham during his loan, three starts and five appearances as a substitute.
 His third game, on 11 February was West Ham's 6–0 home defeat by Arsenal, their heaviest Premier League defeat.
 The following week he was sent-off for two bookable offences in 2–0 away defeat to Nottingham Forest.
 His loan spell hit a low point on 30 March in a 4–3 away defeat by Newcastle United.
 With West Ham winning 3–1, Phillips gave away a penalty shortly after coming on as a substitute.
 After the game he was berated outside the ground by West Ham supporters, some of whom described him as "useless".
 His response was to show the fans his middle finger.
 His final game for the club was in a 5–2 away defeat by Crystal Palace on 21 April where he played the final 15 minutes.
 The following day, it was reported in the media that West Ham's coaches were "shocked" at Phillips's poor performances during games and attitude during training, opining that he had seemingly "lost interest in playing Premier League football".

 On 16 August 2024, Phillips was loaned to newly promoted Premier League club Ipswich Town for the 2024–25 season.
 He made his first appearance for the Tractor Boys on 28 August 2024 at AFC Wimbledon, starting in the second round of the League Cup but was substituted at 66 minutes for Jack Taylor.
 Wimbledon went on to win the tie 4–2 on penalties.
 In November 2024, he told Sky Sports that his confidence had been eroded after not featuring for his parent club.
-On 2 November 2024, Phillips was given two yellow cards which cost the game as Ipswich Town conceded in the 94th-minute to draw against Leicester City.
+On 2 November 2024, Phillips was sent off after receiving two yellow cards after which Ipswich Town conceded in the 94th-minute to draw against Leicester City.
 On 12 January 2025, Phillips scored his only goal for the club, in a FA Cup win over Bristol Rovers.